 To disable this feature on your Mac, launch the FaceTime app, click on "FaceTime" in the menu bar, and then click on "Preferences."
 On the next screen, untick the "Allow Live Photos to be captured during Video calls" box.

-If you're running iOS 12.1.1 or higher but the other user has iOS 12.1 or lower, macOS High Sierra or lower, or an unsupported iPhone model, you'll get a "FaceTime Live Photos must be enabled on both devices to use this feature" toast message when trying to snap a Live Photo.
+If you're running iOS 12.1.1 or higher but the other user has iOS 12.1 or lower, macOS High Sierra or lower, or an unsupported iPhone model, you may get a "FaceTime Live Photos must be enabled on both devices to use this feature" toast message when trying to snap a Live Photo.
 The same thing applies if they have the feature turned off.
 On the other user's end, the shutter button may be grayed out or not even there.

 If you're running iOS 11.0 to 11.4.1, but the other user is running iOS 12.0 or higher, macOS Mojave or higher, or an unsupported iPhone model, as well as if they have the feature turned off, the same issue will arise as above.
 While iOS 12 and 13 are compatible with each other, iOS 11 is more restricted.

 When there is no shutter button, and you know you have the feature, you may be in a Group FaceTime.
 In either of these scenarios, make sure to hit the "Requirements & Considerations" section above to make sure everyone is set up right.